mark-watson/Clojure-AI-Book/manuscript/openai.md

 to your **.profile** or other shell resource file.

-While I sometimes use pure Common Lisp libraries to make HTTP requests, I prefer running the **curl** utility as a separate process for these reasons:
+While I sometimes use pure Clojure libraries to make HTTP requests, I prefer using the **curl** utility to experiment with API calls from the command line before starting to write any code.

-- No problems with system specific dependencies.
-- Use the standard library UIOP to run a shell command and capture the output as a string.
-- I use **curl** from the command line when experimenting with web services.
-After I get working **curl** options, it is very easy to translate this into Common Lisp code.

 An example **curl** command line call to the beta OpenAPI APIs is: